tiiuae/sbomnix/doc/vulnxscan.md

 | CVE-2016-2781    | https://nvd.nist.gov/vuln/detail/CVE-2016-2781    | coreutils | 9.3     |      6.5 |  True | False |  False |   1 | 2016A0000002781 |      True | NVD data issue: CPE entry does not correctly state the version numbers. |
 ```

-See ghafscan [manual_analysis.csv](https://github.com/tiiuae/ghafscan/blob/main/manual_analysis.csv) for a more complete example and usage of the vulnxscan whitelisting feature.
+See flakevuln's [manual_analysis.csv](https://github.com/tiiuae/flakevuln/blob/main/.github/flakevuln/manual_analysis.csv) for a more complete example and usage of the vulnxscan whitelisting feature.

 ### Find Vulnerabilities Given SBOM as Input
 This example shows how to use `vulnxscan` to summarize vulnerabilities impacting components in the given CycloneDX SBOM.